-This figure of 493 compares with the 1,234 that have already been approved and which are on sites within the settlement boundary of the BCANP Settlement Map (Buntingford).
+This figure of 493 compares with the 1,290 that have already been approved and which are on sites within the settlement boundary of the BCANP Settlement Map (Buntingford).
 This means that the allocation planned for 2011 to 2031 in the Draft District Plan 2014 has already been exceeded.

 HD2: All new housing developments should be sensitive to the landscape and be of a height that does not impact adversely on views from the surrounding countryside.
 All development proposals should demonstrate how they conserve, enhance or strengthen the character and distinctive features of the BCA landscape.
-A Landscape and Visual Impact Assessment should be provided to ensure that impacts, mitigation and enhancement opportunities are appropriately addressed.
+Where appropriate, a Landscape and Visual Impact Assessment should be provided to ensure that impacts, mitigation and enhancement opportunities are appropriately addressed.

-Based on an analysis of the impact of new housing development in the BCA (Appendix 1), and in conformity with policy ES1 of this plan to preserve and value the Rib Valley setting of the BCA, all new housing should be limited in height to a level that ensures that there will be no adverse impact on views from the surrounding countryside or on the character and appearance of the BCA.
+Based on an analysis of the impact of new housing development in the BCA (Appendix 1), and in conformity with policy ES1 of this Plan to preserve and value the Rib Valley setting of the BCA, all new housing should be limited in height to a level that ensures that there will be no adverse impact on views from the surrounding countryside or on the character and appearance of the BCA.

-HD3: Green energy principles in the provision of new housing will be encouraged and supported where they are appropriate to the site and do not have any adverse impacts on adjoining residents, the street scene or views from the surrounding countryside.
+HD3: Green energy principles in the provision of new housing will be encouraged and supported where they are appropriate to the site and do not have unacceptable adverse impacts individually or cumulatively on adjoining residents, the street scene or views from the surrounding countryside that cannot be effectively mitigated.